simonpasi96/Swords/README.md

-Generating swords from blade+guard+grip+pommel templates.
+Generating swords from templates for blade, guard, grip and pommel.

 ![Snapshot](README/snapshot.jpg)